opencv/opencv/modules/core/doc/basic_structures.rst

     :param colRange: The range of the  ``m`` 's columns to take.
 Use  ``Range::all()``  to take all the columns.

-    :param ranges: The array of selected ranges of  ``m``  along each dimensionality
+    :param ranges: The array of selected ranges of  ``m``  along each dimensionality.

-    .

     :param expr: Matrix expression.
 See  :ref:`MatrixExpressions`.

 These are various constructors that form a matrix.
-As noticed in the ??
-, often the default constructor is enough, and the proper matrix will be allocated by an OpenCV function.
+As noticed in the :ref:`AutomaticAllocation`, often the default constructor is enough, and the proper matrix will be allocated by an OpenCV function.
 The constructed matrix can further be assigned to another matrix or matrix expression, in which case the old content is de-referenced, or be allocated with
 :ref:`Mat::create` .

 .. index:: Mat::Mat